NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 A tool has been provided to support changing the taxonomy slug.
 Any terms and their usages will also be renamed.

 Options are provided to add a selection dropdown in the admin list and to define term counts using posts of selected statuses (and not just "published").
+(The Term Count functionality requires version 1.3+ when WP 5.7+ is installed.)

 For those wishing to change its operation, this will require code, a number of filters are available.
 These are summarised on the [Filters](./filters.md) page.